aims145/mkdocs-project/README.md

 ```python
 docker run -it --rm -v ${PWD}:/app --name <container name> <image name> produce
 ```
-Build is argument we are passing for generating content. `${PWD}` refer to current working directory.
+Procude is argument we are passing for generating content. `${PWD}` refer to current working directory.
 It mean you should be inside root folder of project. `myproj` folder contains mkdocs project which required to be mounted to containers work directory.

 ### For serving project content
 ```python